Exempting Courses

 If you feel you could exempt a core course, you should take the exemption exam.
 Should you be granted an exemption, you still have the option of staying in the core course.
 You might surprise yourself!

-If your exemption allows you to select an elective, you will be contacted via email by the Fuqua Registrar with your choices.
+If your exemption allows you to select an elective, you will be contacted via email by the Fuqua Registrar with the courses available to you.
 Once a suitable replacement is found, the registrar will add the course to your schedule.
 Electives fill up quickly so you should apply for administrative exemptions, or take the exemption exam as early as possible.

-You are not likely to receive an exemption where it is not appropriate.
-In the case of a conditional exemption, you would be required to take the next level of a course (for example, a conditional exemption in Finance 645: Financial Management would require that you take Finance 646: Corporate Finance).
-If, after the first week of classes in the higher level course, you feel you're in over your head, you may elect to drop back to the core level.
+You are unlikely to receive an exemption if you are not appropriately qualified.
+In the case of a conditional exemption, you are required to take the next level of a course (for example, a conditional exemption in Finance 645: Financial Management would require that you take Finance 646: Corporate Finance).

 Because many of our students have backgrounds in economics or business/accounting, the highest number of exemptions is usually given for MGRECON 780: Managerial Economics; ACCOUNTG 590: Financial Accounting; and MARKETNG 795: Marketing Management.